drhsqlite/pikchr/doc/differences.md

 ## The "`same as` *object*" construct

 An ordinary "`same`" attribute works as in PIC - it copies the configuration of the previous object of the same class.
-But Pikchr is extended with the "`same as` *object*" clause, that copies the configuration from any other prior object, including objects of different types.
+Pikchr is extended with the "`same as` *object*" clause, that copies the configuration from any other prior object, including objects of different types.